jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 Assuming a 2^-32 attack success probability, the following tables summarize how many messages should be encrypted with a single key before switching to a new key, as well as how many brute force decryption attempts an attacker should be allowed to make to prevent forgery.

-Note that the latter is not a practical concern due application limits, noisiness, storage and bandwidth requirements.
+Note that the latter is not a practical concern due to application limits, noisiness, storage and bandwidth requirements.
 The maximum number of encryptions is the most important criteria for selecting a secure primitive.

 * For 16 KB long messages: